By JR | Blog

 We supply and fit the leading brands such as Honeywell or Fire Angel which are both rated at and above the relevant standards.

-Where should the Co alarm be fitted?
+Where should the CO alarm be fitted?

 The recommendation is to fit an alarm in each room with a gas appliance.

-And to always follow the alarm manufacturer’s instructions on siting, testing and replacing the alarm.
+Always follow the alarm manufacturer’s instructions on siting, testing and replacing the alarm.